githubyako/TRV/README.md

 ********************************   HOW TO USE   ***********************************
 ***********************************************************************************
 - Write an XML file describing your game rules in compliance with the DTD
-- Write a txt file describing the map:
+- Write a txt file describing the map (see an example in map.txt):
  1. First line is two unsigned integers: map width and map height (origin is bottom left corner: 0,0)
  2. Following lines each describe a tile that you want to be different from the default settings:
     [x(unsigned int)] [y(unsigned int)] [terrain name(string without spaces)] [contrainte 1(string)]:[value 1(float)];[contrainte n]:[value n] [is obstacle(bool)]